Javier Aguirre: Second spell with Mexico

-On 3 April 2009, Aguirre was officially appointed as the new manager of the Mexico national team, replacing Sven-Göran Eriksson.
+On 3 April 2009, Aguirre became the new manager of the Mexico national team, replacing Sven-Göran Eriksson.
 He was officially presented in a press conference two weeks later.
-At the press conference, he stated: "I am not a savior.
-My aim is that we regain our identity and convince people that we can achieve this together".
-His annual salary was reported to be US$1,635,000.

-On 6 June 2009, Aguirre debuted in a 2010 FIFA World Cup qualifier against El Salvador, losing 2–1.
+On 6 June, Aguirre debuted in a 2010 FIFA World Cup qualifier against El Salvador, losing 2–1.
 However, he rebounded four days later with a 2–1 win over Trinidad and Tobago.

-On 9 July 2009, Aguirre was ejected in an incident during the 2009 CONCACAF Gold Cup match versus Panama.
+On 9 July, Aguirre was ejected in an incident during the 2009 CONCACAF Gold Cup match versus Panama.
 During a play along the sideline, Aguirre kicked Panamanian player Ricardo Phillips, triggering Phillips to push Aguirre, causing ejections for both Aguirre and Phillips and delaying the match for over 10 minutes due to the refusal of the player from Panama to leave the field.
 Aguirre apologized to the Mexican fans, media, football players and staff, but never extended such courtesy to Philips or the Panamanian team.
 He was suspended for three games and the Mexican Football Federation was fined US$25,000 by CONCACAF.

-On 26 July 2009, Aguirre led Mexico to its fifth Gold Cup title and its first win against the United States outside of Mexico since 1999.
-He then led Mexico to a comeback win over the same opposition at the Estadio Azteca on 12 August 2009 and followed it up by winning 3–0 in Costa Rica, putting Mexico closer to a qualifying spot for the World Cup that seemed to be an impossible task at the time when Eriksson was sacked.
-On 10 October 2009, Mexico beat El Salvador in the Estadio Azteca 4–1, qualifying Mexico for the 2010 FIFA World Cup.
+On 26 July, Aguirre led Mexico to its fifth Gold Cup title and its first win against the United States outside of Mexico since 1999.
+He then led Mexico to a comeback win over the same opposition at the Estadio Azteca on 12 August and followed it up by winning 3–0 in Costa Rica, putting Mexico closer to a qualifying spot for the World Cup that seemed to be an impossible task at the time when Eriksson was sacked.
+On 10 October, Mexico beat El Salvador in the Estadio Azteca 4–1, qualifying Mexico for the 2010 FIFA World Cup.

-After that, in their last hexagonal game against Trinidad and Tobago, they tied 2–2, ending the World Cup qualifying journey.

-On 30 June 2010, Aguirre resigned as coach of Mexico following their failure to reach the quarter-finals of the 2010 FIFA World Cup in South Africa.
-Mexico finished second in Group A, ahead of hosts South Africa and France, but their progress was halted in the round of 16 where they were defeated 3–1 by Argentina.
+In June 2010, Aguirre led Mexico at a FIFA World Cup for the second time.
+The team finished second in their group, ahead of South Africa and France, but lost 3–1 to Argentina in the round of 16.
+Aguirre resigned after failing to reach the quarter-finals.

-Aguirre's decision-making during the qualifying stages and during the World Cup garnered criticism, with journalist José Ramón Fernández calling him the worst coach at the World Cup after France's Raymond Domenech.
-His insistence on playing team-less striker Guillermo Franco, while keeping Manchester United striker Javier Hernández on the bench bewildered many fans and commentators.
-Aguirre came under additional criticism for his refusal to explain his decisions.
+His choices during qualifying and the tournament drew heavy criticism.
+Journalist José Ramón Fernández labeled him the worst coach at the World Cup after France’s Raymond Domenech.
+Fans and commentators were frustrated by his reliance on striker Guillermo Franco while leaving Javier Hernández on the bench, and by his refusal to explain these decisions.

-During the run up to the World Cup Aguirre expressed his desire to coach in the Premier League in England, but did not receive any offers.
+During the run up to the World Cup, Aguirre expressed his desire to coach in the Premier League in England, but did not receive any offers.